 Flower / Ornamental Garden

-- Keep spring flowering shrubs such as camelia well-watered through August to ensure good flowering next year.
+- Keep spring flowering shrubs such as camelia well-watered through any dry spells in August to ensure good flowering in the coming spring.

 - Cut & shake ripe seedheads of annuals over open patches for flowers next year – such as California poppy and calendula.